Meet the expert: exploring classic texts with Professor Alastair Blanshard

 "These myths still excite us today – tales of Gods and heroes show mankind at its worst, but also at its best."

-“Through telling stories you can communicate information, you can confront difficult often painful ideas, you can think conceptually through stories.
+“Through telling stories you can communicate information, you can confront difficult and often painful ideas, you can think conceptually through stories.
 I think it’s that ability to tell stories and to share stories with people that I really love.”

 Alastair's approach to teaching